dimic-milos/Accounting/README.md

 QUICK OVERVIEW

-Accounting aplication is made for companies dealing with farmers.
-App tracks financial status of each farmer based on the farmer grain production, his purchases, currently active cooperation contracts for seed, fertilizer or short-term cash allowances.
-Automatic quantification of goods sold by the farmer are valued in according quality standards for each food group.
-Financial calculations do include EURO or DOLLAR currency tracking, and are adjusted according to the exchange rate changes in these currencies.
-Interest, if debt is overdue, is also calculated into financial status daily.
-This aplication also generates all necessary paperwork for bookkeeping and connects all documents with uniqe identification number.
-User is able to look into financial status of each farmer, to see all previos and active contract, advance payments, goods sold/bought and most importantly current state of debt, even including contracts not yet due.
+Accounting aplication is made for companies doing business with farmers.
+User is able to look into financial status of each farmer.
+App tracks:
+1. Financial status based on the farmer grain production
+2. Farmer's purchases

+      a.
+Past and currently active contracts for seed or fertilizer

+      b.
+Short-term cash advance payments

+      c.
+Goods sold/bought

+3. Current state of debt including/excluding contracts not yet due

+Automatic quantification of sold goods are valued according to quality standards for each food group.
+Financial calculations available include:

+     a.
+EURO or DOLLAR currency tracking, and are adjusted according to the current exchange rate

+     b.
+Interest calculated daily in case debt is overdue

+     c.
+Complete bookkeeping paperwork automatically generated connecting all documents with uniqe identification number.

+     d.
 Tax payment is managed by clear red/green signalization so user has a clear overview of payments needing priority.

+# Find every functionality explained in detail below

+Full resolution videos available for download in the file list

 # ADDING A NEW CLIENT